St. Philomena's Cathedral, Mysore

-St. Philomena’s Cathedral is a Catholic church that is the cathedral of the Diocese of Mysore, India.
-The full name is the Cathedral of St. Joseph and St. Philomena.
-It is also known as St. Joseph's Cathedral.
-It was constructed in 1936 using a Neo Gothic style and its architecture was inspired by the Cologne Cathedral in Germany.
-This is one of the tallest churches in Asia.
+St. Philomena's Cathedral, officially the Cathedral of St. Joseph and St. Philomena, also known as St. Joseph's Cathedral, is a Catholic church and the cathedral of the Diocese of Mysore, India.
+Neo Gothic in style, it was constructed in 1936 during the reign of Maharaja Krishnaraja Wadiyar IV.
+Its architecture was inspired by the Cologne Cathedral in Germany.
+The cathedral is one of the tallest churches in Asia.

 Patron saint

 St. Philomena is a Latin Catholic saint and martyr of the Roman Catholic Church.
 She was a young Greek princess martyred in the 4th century.
 The remains of a teenage girl no older than 14 were discovered on 24 May 1802 in the Catacombs of Saint Priscilla at the Via Salaria in Rome.
 Accompanying these remains were a set of tiles bearing a fragmented inscription containing the words LUMENA PAXTE CUM FI, words of no known meaning in that order.
-The letters were rearranged to read PAX TECUM FILUMENA, which in Latin translates to Peace with you, Filumena. also some symbols of her martyrdom and a vessel, containing dry blood, was also found in the tomb.
+The letters were rearranged to read PAX TECUM FILUMENA, which in Latin translates to Peace with you, Filumena.
+In addition, some symbols of her martyrdom and a vessel, containing dry blood, were also found in the tomb.
 From these discoveries, it was concluded that a Christian named Filumena (Philomena) was buried in the tomb and the vessel containing blood was thought to be her relic, an evidence of a martyr's death.